tinobragaa/password-creator/README.md

 ### Get Length/Style Interface
 - Prompt the user for the password length: a number between 8-64;
-- Prompt the user for the password style: letters only, numbers only or mixed charecters (letters/numbers/symbols);
+- Prompt the user for the password style: letters only, numbers only or mixed characters (letters/numbers/symbols);
-- Confirmation text for every inputs;
+- Confirmation text for every input;
 - Different answers for every chosen style;
 - Input validation.